weaselkeeper/UsefulIdiot/README.md

 	testall			Build all the things
 ```

-There area few prerequisites you'll need of course, the relevant build tools for your system's package management system.
+There are a few prerequisites you'll need of course, the relevant build tools for your system's package management system.